 Our relationship with New Zealand Police began in 2014 when we started work on an iOS app called OnDuty, the software cornerstone of a strategy to improve frontline policing by providing officers with smartphones.
 OnDuty has since been deployed to over 9,000 staff and has expanded into a suite of applications that collectively save New Zealand Police over 500,000 hours every year.

-Supt Rob Cochrane, Director of Mobility and Innovation for New Zealand Police, explains: "OnDuty helps us collect the information we need to collect, and send it wherever we need to send it, all electronically".
+Supt Rob Cochrane, Chief Information Officer at New Zealand Police, explains: "OnDuty helps us collect the information we need to collect, and send it wherever we need to send it, all electronically".

 One of the core features of OnDuty is the ability for officers to query people, vehicles and locations.
 They can also search names, scan driver licences and search for related people, anytime, and from anywhere.
 Having these capabilities at their fingertips has been a game-changer for frontline police.